bennyxguo/face-ai/README.md

 ## Intro

-This application is developed base on the `smart-brain` application by `@Andrei Neagoie`.
+This application is developed base on the [smart-brain](https://github.com/aneagoie/smart-brain) application by `@Andrei Neagoie` on "[The Complete Junior to Senior Web Developer Roadmap](https://www.udemy.com/share/1013iu2@PkdKbFhaSVYNe0JAOGJOfg==/)" course.
 I have customized a lot of features in this application.
 Including the following:

 - Added `notification`
 - Whole application is written in `TypeScript`